harrel56/json-schema/README.md

 Validator.Result result2 = validator.validate(schemaUri, instance2);
 ```
 This way, schema is parsed only once.
 You could also register multiple schemas this way and refer to them independently.
 Keep in mind that the "registration space" for schemas is common for one `Validator` - this can be used to refer dynamically between schemas.

-## Limitations
-Features that are not supported yet:
-- ~~`$vocabulary` keyword - all vocabularies' related semantics are not yet there.~~ Vocabularies are supported from version 1.2.0 - [see more](#custom-dialects).
-- `format` keyword - the specification doesn't require `format` to perform any validations.
-Support for official format validation might be added in future versions.
-Meanwhile, the implementation could be provided by user (see [adding custom keywords](#adding-custom-keywords)).

 ## JSON providers
 Supported providers: